Latest Update 29 April 2020: Linked in the Manage Workflows blogs and videos.

 My Inbox in Action

-Make sure your My Inbox users have appropriate authorizations in both the Fiori Frontend Server to access the Fiori app and call the OData Service, and in the S/4HANA Core they need inbox authorizations as per sample security role /IWPGW/RT_WF_USR.
+Make sure your My Inbox users have appropriate authorizations in both the Fiori Frontend Server to access the Fiori app and call the OData Service, and in the SAP S/4HANA core they need inbox authorizations as per sample security role /IWPGW/RT_WF_USR.

 In addition to testing the Inbox and any changes made it’s important to check more than just the task itself.
 In particular check: